-Finally, there is FF3usME, which is now at version 6.80.
-The character sprite editor is a bit more advanced than FF3SpriteEd, and it is able to import / export both PNG files and files produced by FF3SE, making it the editor of choice.
-All editors are pretty straightforward, so little explanation is required.
+Finally there is FF3usME that is now at version 6.80.
+The character sprite editor is a bit more advanced than FF3SpriteEd and the PNG import / export and FF3SE import compatibility makes it a candidate of choice.
+All editors are pretty straightforward so little explanation is required.

 To conclude this section, I'll talk about the spritesheet formats.
-FF3SE exports the sprite sheet in the old format, meaning they have no "riding" or "dead" (the sideways dead pose used in battle) poses included.
-This is also the only format it can import.
-FF3usME uses a similar (but newer) format that includes the dead and riding poses.
-Lord J's editor can import / export in either the old or new format, making FF3usME more versatile than FF3SE or FF3SpriteEd.
+FF3SE export the sprite sheet in the old format, meaning they have no riding and dead pose included.
+It is also the only format it can import.
+FF3usME use a close but newer format that include the dead and riding poses.
+Lord J's editor can import / export in the old or new format making FF3usME more versatile than FF3SE or FF3SpriteEd that only has binary import / export.